Switching from Wegovy injections to Wegovy tablets

 .png&w=3840&q=75)

-The way you can take Wegovy is expanding.
-Already available in the US, Wegovy tablets are expected in the UK later in 2025.
-This means, instead of needing to inject your treatment once a week, you’ll have the option of taking a tablet once a day, first thing in the morning.
+You now have more options than ever when it comes to taking Wegovy.
+Instead of needing to inject your treatment once a week, you’ll have the option of taking a tablet once a day, first thing in the morning.

 Key points